turingschool/backend-curriculum-site/module3/projects/le_pivot.md

 **Test Quality**

-* Project is well tested (Above 90% and the most valuable pieces of the app are covered).
-If you were paying for someone to build this for you, would you be satisfied with the tests that are written?
+* If you were paying for someone to build this for you, would you be satisfied with the tests that are written?
   * 4: Better than expected
   * 3: As expected
   * 2: Below expectations